jarecoo/practice/notes.md

 Top 3

 # Top 3 Important Things to Me
-This is a long rundown of what I think is important in life.
-First there are the 3 things in my life that are most important to me; my purpose and meaning.
+This is a long rundown of my thoughts on life.
+First there are the 3 things that are the most important to me; my purpose and meaning.
 Next is all the things I think are important when answering “How do you live a good life?”
 It’s made up of mostly stoic ideals and mindfulness practices.
 The very bottom is all the reasons I left the mormon church, and therefore the reason I wrote this.

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)